soltic-ar/odoo-dev/README.md

 Where:

 * url: The repository url
-* folder: The target directory repository
+* folder: The destination directory
-* branch: The branch to use
+* branch: The branch of work
 * folder-addons (optional): To be added to the addons-path odoo (If not specified takes the *folder* attribute)

-2- Assign *sample.yml* as the default environment:
+2- Assign *sample.yml* as the current environment:

 `./odoo.py set sample.yml`